komodorio/helm-dashboard/README.md

 helm plugin install .
 ```

-Local installation of plugin just creates a symlink, so making the changes and rebuilding the binary would not require
+A local installation of the plugin just creates a symlink, so making the changes and rebuilding the binary would not require
 to
 reinstall a plugin.